run-ai/docs/docs/admin/runai-setup/authentication/sso.md

 ### OpenShift V4

-Before using OpenShift, first define OAuthClient to control various aspects of the OAuth flow, such as redirect URIs and authentication methods to ensure secure and approprpriate access to resources.
+Before using OpenShift, first define OAuthClient.
+The OAuth client interacts with OpenShift’s OAuth server to authenticate users and request access tokens.

 To define OAuthClient, follow these steps: